Ask Experts Questions for FREE Help!

 TinSlinger

-Nov 22, 2008, 12:51 PM
+Nov 22, 2008, 01:51 PM

 I apologize I thought you meant I could only damage the single transformer and not the furnace itself.

-and the humidifier uses 10VA
+And the humidifier uses 10VA

 hvac1000

-Nov 22, 2008, 01:18 PM
+Nov 22, 2008, 02:18 PM

-Try it like I said the board is protected by a fuse and you are starting off with a 120 volt XMFR tab.
+Try it like I said the board is protected by a fuse and you are starting with a 120 volt XMFR tab.
 If the fuse goes replace it.
 Then you will have to wire around the system using a relay to kick the Humidfier on and off with the blower as long as the blower is not variable speed.
 If so that can present another problem.